vivianwong19/DH110-2021F/assignment01/README.md

-# Activities Finder for Residents and Visitors of Hawaii
+# Local Activities Finder for Residents and Visitors of Hawaii

 ## Assignment 01: Heuristic Evaluation of Hawaii's Government Websites
 Vivian Wong, Digital Humanities 110: User Experience and Design